Build & Design

 We have seen manufacturers slowly starting to kill off the 3.5 mm jack for physical connection and the Flip 5 is now the latest device to not include one.
 This means that the JBL Flip 5 completely wireless.

 It delivers really good punchy bass that’s a little bit deeper than the Sony XB22.
-The mids are clear and is pushed forward to allow vocals to stand out while bringing instruments to the forefront.
+The mids are clear and pushed forward to allow vocals to stand out while bringing instruments to the forefront.
 The highs are high enough to be enjoyable without being very bright.
 When it comes to audio, in my opinion, the JBL Flip 4 is still a better speaker, it delivers a better audio experience with more bass and brighter vocals and clarity.

 JBL has been providing us with great speakers over the years and the Flip 5 is no exception.
 It is a great Bluetooth speaker that can be enjoyed anywhere.
 We highly recommend it.
 But if you prefer your Flip speaker to have a 3.5mm port for wired connectivity, the JBL Flip 4 is still an awesome option.
 It is cheaper and offers better sound.